Generalized Symmetries From Fusion Actions: Basic terminologies on fusion categories

 for $f \in \CC_A(\a(x),\1)$, where $u_A: \1 \to A$ is the unit map of the algebra $A$.
 We use the following diagrams for the unit map and multiplication of $A$:

 where the dotted line will always denote the object $A$.
 Thus, in terms of diagram,

 The inverse of $\vp_x$, denoted by $\psi_x$, is given by the diagram:

 For $Y \in \CC_A$, we will denote by $\mu_Y: Y \o A \to Y$ its underlying $A$-module structure morphism.
-The right $A$-module $Y$ naturally admits left $A$-module structures via the braiding $R$ of $\CC$ in two different ways.
+The right $A$-module $Y$ naturally admits two left $A$-module structures via the braiding $R$ of $\CC$.
 We abbreviate by $Y^+$ the $A$-bimodule with the left $A$-module structure $\mu_Y^+$ of $Y$ defined by

 It is immediate to check that $\CC_A(X,Y) = {}_A\CC_A(X^+, Y^+)$ and so $\CC_A$ can be considered as a subcategory of ${}_A\CC_A$ via the functor $Y \mapsto Y^+$.
 Similarly, $Y^-$ is the $A$-bimodule with the left $A$-module structure morphism $\mu_Y^-$ of $Y$ defined as